webrage/hackland-cnc/Machine.md

     * restrain it now - *unless you are using the CNC machine to drill some safe restraining holes*

 4. __Zero the Job X & Y coordinates__
-    * Jog machine to the bottom left hand corner of your job *- it is assumed you have set up your CAM work origin at this point*
+    * jog machine to the __bottom right hand corner__ of your job. *For small jobs where your first operation is drilling restraining holes, you can jog the machine (non-spinning) to a less used part of the spoil board and then place your work into position under the drill.*
-    * Set the job coordinates to X=0 , Y=0 by pressing the __Zero X__ and __Zero Y__ buttons - *remember that you are zeroing the job coordinates when there is NOT a red box around the __Machine Coordinates__ button.*
+    * set the job coordinates to X=0 , Y=0 by pressing the __Zero X__ and __Zero Y__ buttons - *remember that you are zeroing the job coordinates when there is NOT a red box around the __Machine Coordinates__ button.*
     * __Regen Toolpath__ - look at the display (Toggle __Display Mode__ if needed) showing the location of your job relative to the table.
 The cross hairs should be over the left hand corner of your job.
-    * *Note, don’t worry about Z-axis, this zeros automatically when the tool zeros.*
+    * *note - don’t worry about Z-axis, this zeros automatically when the tool zeros.*
-    * *Note also that Z is homed to the top, so touching the work with the mill is displayed as a -ve number in the Machine Coordinate system*
+    * *note also - that Z is homed to the top, so touching the work with the mill is displayed as a -ve number in the Machine Coordinate system*

 5. __Trace the job to make sure if all fits on the stock__
-    * Check toolpath looks OK
+    * check toolpath looks OK
     * make sure the job is oriented correctly
     * check all fits on the stock

-6. __Override feed rate to 10%__
-    * return to 100% when job is running as expected.  __???set automatically after tool change???__

-7. __Start running the gcode__
+6. __Start running the gcode__
     * press the __Cycle Start__ button
-    * Restrain the work once the drilling of restraining holes complete *- If drilling restraining holes, this should be the first CNC process in your gcode*
+    * restrain the work once the drilling of restraining holes complete *- If drilling restraining holes, this should be the first CNC process in your gcode*
-    * return the feed rate to 100% *- when job is running as expected*
+    * return the feed rate to 100% *- when you are sure job is running as expected*

 ### Jogging the machine
 * __arrow buttons__ move in the X & Y directions slowly
-* __shift-arrow__ moves in the X & Y directions quickly
+* __shift-arrow__ moves in the X & Y directions quickly *- slow down near the edges of the machine!*
 * __PageUp__ & __PageDown__ move in the Z directions *- be careful not to move the router too far up or down*

 ### CNC Tool Changes